 13 Gym Exercises for Tough Mudder Training

-The Tough Mudder is a running event that has a very clear goal – to leave all participants wet, dirty and absolutely exhausted.
-And it’s great fun!
-While running the 16+ km course, you’ll encounter a variety of obstacles, which involve all kinds of totally bonkers and tiring activities.
+The Tough Mudder is a running event which attracts all levels of fitness to take on the challenge of getting through all sorts of challenging obstacles whilst having fun!
+The course involves all kinds of totally bonkers and tiring activities.
 Maybe you’ll be pulling yourself along a net while submerged in freezing cold, muddy water.
 Or perhaps you’ll find yourself clambering through a web of tightropes suspended over a pit of water (we did mention that you’d be getting wet!).
 Or running through a field of dangling wires that deliver 10,000 volt electric shocks.

 As thrilling as it is gruelling, you’ll need every part of your body to be in tip top shape to get through this course without injury.
 A mixture of functional training, cardio and strength training is a great way to ensure you’re ready to get muddy.